project-fifo/eplugin/README.md

  OptionPlist}.
 ```

-CallbackOptions has the following possbile values
+CallbackOptions has the following possible values
 * priority - the priority for execution order, highest priority first, default is 0

 OptionsPlist has the following reserved options:

 * disabled - this plugin will not load.
-* dependencies - a list of dependencies.
+* dependencies - a list of dependencies.¯
-* provides - a list of dependencies the plug provides.
+* provides - a list of dependencies the plugin provides.

 Callbacks
 =========